-Symptom Possible Solutions The mode doesn't change when pushing the front panel mode button.
-Check for: If measurement is bad: +5 vdc on pin 1 of the mode switch: • Bad solder joint in the circuit path between the 5V linear regulator (U2) and pin 1 of the mode switch. +5 vdc on U1 pin 37 when the mode button is depressed. • Bad solder joint in the circuit path between the mode switch and U1 pin 37.
-When auto mode is Non-Icom Transceivers: selected, the front panel antenna buttons all flash quickly at the same time.
-Check for: If measurement is bad: Check for 0 vdc on at least one of the following pins on the microcontroller: pin33, pin34, pin35, or pin36.
-Radio is not turned on Band data interface cable is faulty on one or more of these pins: 2, 3, 4, or 5 Icom Transceivers: Check for: If measurement is bad: • Check for a voltage between 1.0 vdc and 8 vdc on the R70 lead furthest from TP1.
-Radio is not on Band data interface cable is faulty on pin 6
+Symptom Possible Solutions When auto mode is selected, the front panel antenna buttons all flash quickly at the same time.
+Non-Icom Transceivers: Check for: Check for 0 vdc on at least one of the following pins on the microcontroller: pin33, pin34, pin35, or pin36.
+If measurement is bad: Radio is not turned on Band data interface cable is faulty on one or more of these pins: 2, 3, 4, or 5 Icom Transceivers: Check for: Check for a voltage between 1.0 vdc and 8 vdc on the R70 lead furthest from TP1.
+If measurement is bad: Radio is not on Band data interface cable is faulty on pin 6